matthewjwoodruff/dotfiles/README.md

 ## Low Priority

-These make navigating and resizing panes more pleasant.
+These make navigating and resizing panes easier.
-Unfortunately, 5 characters at a time is a necessary compromise between big and little screens.
+5 characters at a time is a compromise between big and little screens.

 ```
 bind h select-pane -L